CONNECT WITH me ON INSTAGRAM

 The ‘other’ category of travel insurance is the type of insurance that covers stuff.
 Other travel insurance covers the things you take with you and the bookings you make.

 I make a point to book my flights and accommodations using my credit cards with free travel insurance.
 And I make myself aware of the local scams so I can avoid them.
+The free travel insurance I have by booking with my credit cards, is often more than enough to cover my bookings and my ‘stuff’.
+It also has accident insurance.

-For a lost bag or a cancelled flight I can, if needed, argue with the free credit card insurance provider for weeks on end to get reimbursed.
+For a lost bag or a cancelled flight I can, if needed, argue with the free credit card insurance provider for weeks on end, to get reimbursed.
 Because reimbursement for a cancelled flight or a lost booking is not time sensitive.

 Travel Medical Insurance And The Limits of Free Credit Card Insurance

-I know from reading the fine print on all my free travel credit card insurance plans that they won’t cover COVID related costs.
+I know from reading the fine print on all my free travel credit card insurance plans, that they won’t cover COVID related costs.
 They exclude ‘pandemics’ from their insurance coverage.
 And I know from experience that free often means poor quality service.

 I know these free insurance plans take days or even weeks to uphold their end.
-I also know that in a pinch if I’m hurt, sick or shuffled off into a quarantine hotel I don’t want to be on Skype arguing with an insurance company.
+I also know that in a pinch if I’m hurt, sick or shuffled off into a quarantine hotel, I don’t want to be on Skype arguing with an insurance company.
 And that’s why I always pay for a top notch travel medical plan.

 Medical Insurance For Travel To Argentina

-Argentina no longer requires travellers to Argentina to have a medical plan covering COVID.
+Argentina no longer requires travelers to Argentina to have a medical plan covering COVID.
 From August 24th 2022 this requirement has been abolished.
 But that doesn’t mean I’d travel to Argentina (or anywhere else) without medical insurance.

 Argentina does have a free universal healthcare system.
 But its strained and often quite dilapidated.
-Argentina’s free health care is only marginally better than the butcher shops that Cuba calls hospitals.
+Argentina’s free health care system, is only marginally better than the butcher shops that Cuba calls hospitals.
+The public healthcare system in Argentina is best left for the local Argentinians who need it.
+And for those who cannot afford private health coverage.

-Competing with the public system, Argentina has an extensive private health care network with American, Swiss and other providers operating throughout Argentina.
+Competing with the public health system, Argentina has an extensive private health care network with American, Swiss and other providers operating throughout Argentina.
 And Argentina’s private healthcare providers are state of the art and world class.

-With first world medical care comes first world prices.
+With first world medical care, comes first world prices.
 And first world bills with their associated bill shocks if you’re not used to paying thousands of US dollars for treatment.

-Where I Get My Travel Insurance
+Where Do I Get My Travel Insurance For Argentina?

 Everyone’s mileage will vary.
 But because of my age, status and the particular travel medical insurance plan I chose from visitorscoverage.com, for most treatments I have no out of pocket expenses with these private medical providers in Argentina.

 I’ve got coverage for both medical and dental in Argentina.
-If I get sick or if I’m in an accident I’m covered with all of the best private medical providers in Argentina.
+If I get sick, or if I’m in an accident, I’m covered with all of the best private medical providers in Argentina.
+I’m also covered for COVID related emergencies.
+If I wind up in hospital or quarantine, due to COVID, I’m covered by my travel medical insurance plan.

-Don’t fall into the trap of believing the pandemic is over and this can’t happen to you.
+Don’t fall into the trap of believing the pandemic is over and that this can’t happen to you.
 I have first hand experience of the quarantine process.
 It’s happened to me more than once.

 Visitors Coverage traveler’s medical insurance for Argentina is available at www.visitorscoverage.com